These Less-Known Lawn Care Techniques Are What Your Lawn Needs!

 It is important to overseed your lawn on a regular basis (every 1-3 years) to ensure a thick, healthy turf.
 Many lawn care enthusiasts choose to integrate different, more resilient grass types into the seed they use for a more complex and healthy root system.

-How & When To Get Started!
+How & When To Get Started

 The best thing about these less-known lawn care techniques is that they each benefit each other when performed in conjunction with one another.
 The holes made in the core aeration process are perfect for laying down seed at a healthy depth for germination.
 Dethatching right before aeration and seeding is necessary to ensure success, and helps the chances of new grass seed to germinate in your lawn.